rixed/ramen/rmadmin/chart/README.md

   edits the various parameters that form a chart configuration.
   This is basically a TimeChartEditPanel and a TimeChart.

+- TimeChartEditForm: An AtomicForm for the whole edition panel (that's made of a single TimeChartEditWidget).

-- TimeChartEditPanel: Made of several subcomponents such as the following.
+- TimeChartEditWidget: Made of several subcomponents such as the following.

+- TimeChartAxisEditor: The editor for axis parameters such as side, scale...

 - TimeChartOptionsEditor: Controls the settings that apply to the TimeChart as a whole.
 Initialized from the same conf value.

+- TimeChartFunctionFieldsModel: The data model for the numeric fields of a given worker.
+Used to fill the qtableview in the TimeChartFunctionEditor.

 - TimeChartFunctionsEditor: The editor that offer to choose from all involved functions and edit it with a TimeChartFunctionEditor.

 - TimeChartFunctionEditor: The editor that controls the configuration values specific to a given function.

-- TimeChartColumnEditor: The one line editor that allow to select if/how a column is going to be used in a chart

 - TimeLineGroup: connect together a set of AbstractTimeLine objects so that they scroll together.